How to reduce scope 1 emissions

 Step 3: Look for fuel-switching opportunities

-In many cases the best way to permanently reduce your Scope 1 emissions is to switch to more sustainable sources of energy – this is where electrification comes into play.
-If you have the infrastructure to support it, consider investigating emerging technologies like industrial heat pumps, direct electrical heating or low-/no-heat process technologies – these can make a massive impact (especially if you can move to renewable energy alongside).
+When considering how to reduce scope 1 emissions permanently, one of the best moves is to switch to more sustainable sources of energy – this is where electrification comes into play.
+If you have the infrastructure to support it, consider investigating emerging technologies like industrial heat pumps, direct electrical heating or low-/no-heat process technologies – these can make a massive impact (especially if you can move to renewable energy at the same time).
 Take advantage of moments when you already need to replace equipment – or when your facilities are already shut down for maintenance – to optimize your return on investment.

 That said, not all organizations will have the infrastructure to support electrification – particularly in countries where the electrical grid is not as mature.
 If you have the ability to switch from one form of fuel to a less emission-intensive option, that can be a positive step – for example, switching from coal to natural gas or diesel to biodiesel.
 And look for ways to integrate zero-emissions heat sources, like solar thermal for hot water or drying processes or even developing new facilities in locations with access to geothermal energy.